opifex/symfony/README.md

 └────────────────┘   └────────────────┘   └────────────────┘
 ```

-**Domain**: entities, events, exceptions and interfaces that do not have specific implementation.
+**Domain**: entities, events, exceptions and interfaces that do not have a specific implementation.

 **Application**: services, listeners and other parts of the application that perform core and business logic.